-As of January 1, 2009, our cash, cash equivalents and short-term investments balance was \$69.2 million, an increase of \$39.3 million compared to the balance of \$29.9 million as of December 27, 2007.
+As of December 31, 2009, our cash and cash equivalents balance was \$91.1 million, an increase of \$21.9 million compared to the balance of \$69.2 million as of January 1, 2009.

 NCM LLC has an aggregate revolving credit facility commitment of \$80.0 million with a consortium of banks.
 On September 15, 2008, Lehman Brothers Holdings Inc. ("Lehman") filed for protection under Chapter 11 of the federal Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York.
 NCM LLC's revolving credit facility includes \$20.0 million with Lehman Commercial Paper Inc. ("LCPI"), a subsidiary of Lehman.
-As of January 1, 2009, NCM LLC has borrowed \$14.0 million from LCPI under the revolving credit facility.
+As of December 31, 2009, NCM LLC has borrowed \$14.0 million from LCPI under the revolving credit facility.
 LCPI failed to fund its undrawn commitment of \$6.0 million.
-NCM LLC does not anticipate LCPI to fulfill its funding commitment.
-Such reduced funding is not expected to be required to meet our liquidity needs.
-Until the LCPI issues are resolved, NCM LLC is not anticipating repaying any of its revolver borrowings as it would effectively result in a permanent reduction of its revolving credit facility, to the extent of the payments against LCPI borrowings.
-In addition, while the bankruptcy court has authorized LCPI to resign as the administrative agent under the revolving credit facility, to the Company's knowledge they have not yet done so.
+On February 3, 2010, LCPI assigned the \$6.0 million commitment to Barclays Bank ("Barclays").
+In addition, NCM LLC has been working with LCPI and its other lenders with the goal of having LCPI's agency function transferred to another bank within NCM LLC's lender group and restructuring LCPI's outstanding \$14.0 million revolving loan such that (i) it would not be required to be repaid, nor would it share in any pro rata prepayments of the revolving loans, until the final maturity date of the revolving credit facility and (ii) it would not be available for reborrowing in the event that it was prepaid.
+Until these LCPI issues are resolved, however, NCM LLC is not anticipating repaying any of its revolver borrowings as it would effectively result in a permanent reduction of its revolving credit facility, to the extent of the payments against LCPI borrowings.